ShalokShalom/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int list = [1; 2; 3; 4]
 ```

-These notations also apply to pattern matching.
-For example, here is how to define a recursive function that computes the sum of a list of integers:
+In OCaml, _patten matching_ provides a mean to inspect data of any kind, except functions.
+In this section, it is introduced on lists, it will be generalized to other datatypes in the next section.
+Here is how to define a recursive function that computes the sum of a list of integers:

 ```ocaml
 # let rec sum u =